shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 closer the conversion rate becomes to the `A` group.

-No such effect exists in the `A` group because they maintain the baseline conversion rate (there is nothing to diminish.)
+No such effect exists in the `A` group because they maintain the baseline conversion rate (there is nothing to diminish).

 By letting people convert e.g. 20-30 days after the experiment, you will certainly capture the people who take longer to convert, but the